 Install Security Doors

 One of the first things homeowners can do to improve the home’s security is to install security screen doors.
 Forget the metal doors you may have seen in low-income neighbourhoods, as today’s doors can be customized to fit the taste of the homeowner.
 Furthermore, these doors allow you to safely open them in summer months when the weather is warmer, and in the spring and early fall, the climate can be a nice alternative to running the air conditioning all day.
-More importantly, though, the doors are an excellent line of defence against break-ins.
+More importantly, though, the doors are an excellent line of defence against break-ins, so learn how to reinforce your doors to really increase make it hard on criminals.

 Landscape For Safety